College of Public Health

 The College of Public Health prepares practitioners to fulfill their ideals of service in health or social service settings.
 In attaining these goals, practitioners must demonstrate exemplary professional behavior, as this is the keystone of the professional associations of the disciplines within this college.
 The Code of Conduct of Temple University's College of Public Health is intended to contribute to an environment in which excellence in learning and conduct may be fostered.

-All terms of the Temple University Student Rights, the Student Conduct Code, and disciplinary procedures described in that code apply to students within the College of Public Health.
-In addition to the major violations noted by the University code, another action has been identified by the faculty of the College as constituting a major infraction of the code: "Unethical conduct or intentional neglect of duty on clinical practice."
+Terms of the Temple University Student Rights, the Student Conduct Code, and disciplinary procedures described in that code apply to students within the College of Public Health.
+In addition to the major violations noted by the University code, another action has been identified by the faculty of the college as constituting a major infraction of the code: "Unethical conduct or intentional neglect of duty on clinical practice."

 College Graduation Requirements